Meggin/inclusive-web-project/journal/first-10-days.md

 # Inclusive Web Project Journal - First 10 Days

 Just as a quick FYI-- my plan is to organize journal by 10-day periods, followed by a focused analysis of what I've learned (and pushing forward on action items).
 Then I'll start the next 10 days.
 Hopefully this is as good as any way to start this process.
+My plan is to publish a blog post after each 10 day period.
+That way I can re-highlight the project, show progress, or lack there-of, and hopefully start to gain some momentum.

 ## Day 1 - Wednesday, May 9, 2018